codemasterdev/team-profile-generator/README.md

 ## Installation

+You must have [Node.js](https://nodejs.org/en/) installed.

-Go to the [repository](https://github.com/brentocracy/team-profile-generator) and ``` git clone ``` it (forking is up to you).
-In order to run the application to generate your page, make sure you install the following dependencies.
+Go to the [repository](https://github.com/brentocracy/team-profile-generator) and clone it by entering ``` git clone https://github.com/brentocracy/team-profile-generator.git```.
+In order to run the application to generate your page, make sure you install the following dependencies:

 #### *Inquirer*
 `npm install inquirer` for all prompts.